niemasd/How-to-Teach-Online/teach_online/modalities.md

 This can be critical for engaging students with other significant time constraints (e.g. family/work obligations).
-It can also enable flexibility with regard to class scheduling (e.g. being able to enroll in classes that have conflicting synchronous times if asynchronous options are available for one), which could prevent delays in coursework and reduce time-to-degree.
+It can also enable flexibility with regard to class scheduling (e.g. being able to enroll in classes that have conflicting synchronous times if asynchronous options are available), which could prevent delays in coursework and reduce time-to-degree.

 (modalities-of-instruction-fully-online-the-bad)=